 Before You Choose a Realtor, Ask Some Simple Questions

-Unfortunately, most people don’t know what to ask a prospective agent.
+According to Paragon Investment Properties unfortunately, most people don’t know what to ask a prospective agent.
 Nor do they know what answers to look for.

 As Homeowner Advocates who have worked with hundreds of sellers, we’ve found that homeowners who take the time to find the right agent are consistently happier with their home-selling experience than those who don’t.
 It’s the first and most critical step in selling your property.

 As a general rule of thumb, you’re looking for an agent who:

 - Has the experience, qualifications and abilities to sell your home.

 - Has in-depth knowledge of your area and the market in general.

 - Will work hard on your behalf, not just for their commission.